Bayer-Group/paquo/README.md

 paquo [lives in github](https://github.com/bayer-science-for-a-better-life/paquo).

-It's goal is to provide a pythonic interface to important features of QuPath, and to make creating and working with QuPath projects intuitive for python programmers.
+Its goal is to provide a pythonic interface to important features of QuPath, and to make creating and working with QuPath projects intuitive for python programmers.

-We strive to make your live as easy as possible: If `Paquo` is not pythonic, unintuitive, slow or if its documentation is confusing, it's a bug in `Paquo`.
+We strive to make your lives as easy as possible: If `Paquo` is not pythonic, unintuitive, slow or if its documentation is confusing, it's a bug in `Paquo`.
 Feel free to report any issues or feature requests in the issue tracker!